Jeffrey Reynoso

 Bio

-Dr. Jeffrey Reynoso is a public health leader with a strong commitment to advancing health equity and social justice through health policy and systems changes.
-His experience spans academia, government, and non-profit sectors at the national, state, and local levels.
+Dr. Jeffrey Reynoso is a public health leader and strategic advisor with extensive experience leading organizations and initiatives to advance health policy and systems changes.
+His career spans academia, government, and non-profit sectors at the national, state, and local levels.

-Most recently, he was appointed by President Joe Biden to represent the Biden-Harris Administration as Regional Director at the U.S. Department of Health & Human Services in Region 9 (Southwest & Pacific Region).
-He was the key representative for U.S. HHS Secretary Xavier Becerra with state, local, territorial, tribal, and external partners in Region 9 which spans California, Arizona, Nevada, Hawaii and the US-Affiliated Pacific Islands, and 157 Federally-Recognized Tribes.
+Most recently, he was appointed by President Joe Biden to represent the Biden-Harris Administration as Regional Director at the U.S. Department of Health & Human Services (HHS) in Region 9—the Southwest and Pacific Region.
+He served as a key representative for the White House and U.S. HHS Secretary Xavier Becerra in engaging with state, local, territorial, tribal, and external partners in California, Arizona, Nevada, Hawaii and the US-Affiliated Pacific Islands, and 157 Federally-Recognized Tribes.

 He has received numerous recognitions for his work including Public Health Alumni Champion by the Harvard T.H.
 Chan School of Public Health, Hispanic Health Leadership Award by the National Hispanic Medical Association (NHMA), and Aspen Ideas Festival Health Scholar by the Ricardo Salinas Foundation Fellowship.